How Loretta Lynn, country music and a rural Republican tide changed U.S. politics

 Some of Lynn's fans were surprised this week to learn she had supported former President Donald Trump

-She once told an interviewer she had gone with Trump in part because her audiences would have booed her if she had endorsed Hillary Clinton.
-(The 2016 Democratic nominee had alienated some country music fans with what seemed a slighting reference to the phrase "Stand By Your Man," the title of Tammy Wynette's ethos-defining song about marriage.
+Lynn once told an interviewer she had gone with Trump in part because her audiences would have booed her if she had endorsed Hillary Clinton.
+(The 2016 Democratic nominee had alienated some country music fans with what seemed a slighting reference to the phrase "Stand By Your Man," the title of Tammy Wynette's ethos-defining song about marriage.)

 Surprise at Lynn's alignment with Trump was a reprise of the reaction some of her fans had when she appeared on stage in 1988 with the Republican nominee for president, George H.W.
 Bush.